 Building upon twelve years of experience leading

 humanitarian and development assistance operations, Denis transitioned to providing consultancy services to United Nations agencies, companies and NGOs.
-His experience spans Iraq, Jordan, West Bank/Palestine, Armenia, Indonesia, East Timor, Sudan and South Sudan.
+His experience spans Iraq, Jordan, Israel, Armenia, Indonesia, East Timor, Sudan and South Sudan.

 Surrendering rights for social causes is wrong, Herald Sun, 11 March, 2021

 The real clash is culture, Daily Telegraph, 5 February 2021

 Twitter’s Trump ban drives dangerous divide between Left and Right, Herald Sun, 14 January 2021

 Chapter: 'Religious Freedom' in Keeping Australia Right, 2020

 How to protect believers without a blasphemy law, The Australian, 12 June 2019